1998 American League Championship Series: Game 2

 In Game 2, 20-game winner David Cone went for the Yankees, who looked like they would go to Cleveland up two games in the series.
 However, David Justice hit a home run in the fourth, putting the Yankees behind for the first time in the postseason.
-A Scott Brosius double with two on off of Charles Nagy tied the game in the seventh, but the Yankees would squander the chance to score him.
+A Scott Brosius double with two on off Charles Nagy tied the game in the seventh, but the Yankees would squander the chance to score him.
 They would also squander many chances in the game to score, as the game moved to extra innings.
 Jim Thome led off the top of the 12th with a single.
 Enrique Wilson was then called on to pinch run.
 Travis Fryman then laid down a sacrifice bunt, and as Jeff Nelson went to throw it to first, he hit Fryman and the ball rolled past Chuck Knoblauch covering.
-Knoblauch tried to argue the call as the ball continued to roll.
-Wilson and Fryman continued to run and Wilson would score as the ball was still not dead.
-An error by Tino Martinez put Fryman at third.
-The Indians now had the lead back and loaded the bases on a hit-by-pitch and walk.
-Graeme Lloyd relieved Nelson and allowed a two-run single to Kenny Lofton while Mike Jackson shutout the Yankees in the bottom of the inning for the save as the Indians tied the series 1–1.
+Knoblauch tried to argue the call as the ball continued to roll past third base.
+Wilson and Fryman continued to run and Wilson would score and Fryman advanced to third as the ball was still not dead.
+The play would eventually be ruled an error by Tino Martinez.
+The Indians now had the lead back and loaded the bases with one out when Nelson hit Sandy Alomar Jr. with a pitch and walked Joey Cora.
+Graeme Lloyd relieved Nelson and allowed a two-run single to Kenny Lofton.
+Indians reliever Dave Burba earned the win, while Mike Jackson shutout the Yankees in the bottom of the inning for the save as the Indians tied the series 1–1.